Ares-Developers/Ares-docs/new/superweapons.rst

   The EVA event that will be triggered when a super weapon can't be fired because the player doesn't have enough money.
 Defaults to :value:`EVA_InsufficientFunds`.
+:tagdef:`[SuperWeapon]EVA.SelectTarget=EVA event`
+  The EVA event that will be triggered when the super weapon cameo is clicked in the sidebar and the player is required to select a target.

 To disable an EVA event, use the value :value:`none`.

 .. index:: Super Weapons; Custom EVA events.

 .. versionadded:: 0.1
+.. versionchanged:: 0.4